XMLHexagram/ToGit/readme.txt

 to learn git
 i have to write something
-watch tv and learn git
+change sth to learn git1